-Due to space constraints, we present representative qualitative results for two more scenes from the synthetic NeRF dataset \citep{mildenhall2021nerf} in \autoref{fig:nerf-drums} and \autoref{fig:nerf-lego} respectively.
-While the improvements are less pronounced in the quantitative metrics for NeRFs in comparison to other tasks, scenes reconstructions optimized with Muon feature more details and less noise (e.g., in the drum cymbals).
+Due to space constraints, we present representative qualitative results for two more scenes from the synthetic NeRF dataset \citep{mildenhall2021nerf} in \autoref{fig:nerf-drums} and \autoref{fig:nerf-lego}, respectively.
+While the improvements are less pronounced in the quantitative metrics for NeRFs compared to other tasks, scene reconstructions optimized with Muon feature more details and less noise (e.g., in the drum cymbals).